sanjsingh07/Domi-chain/docs/src/integrations/exchange.md

    `spl-token transfer --fund-recipient ...` command.
-1. SPL Token accounts must remain [rent-exempt](developing/programming-model/accounts.md#rent-exemption) for the duration of their existence and therefore require a small amount of native ANLOG tokens be deposited at account creation.
-For SPL Token v2 accounts, this amount is 0.00203928 ANLOG (2,039,280 tock).
+1. SPL Token accounts must remain [rent-exempt](developing/programming-model/accounts.md#rent-exemption) for the duration of their existence and therefore require a small amount of native SOL tokens be deposited at account creation.
+For SPL Token v2 accounts, this amount is 0.00203928 SOL (2,039,280 lamports).

 #### Command Line